BenJeau/spyware101/README.md

 * Get wifi passwords from the system
 * Get a list of programs installed
 * Activate a keylogger and receive its files
-* Get many browser's history
+* Get many browser's histories
-These are a few of the functionnalities, you can have even more control by executing commands in the user's command prompt.
+These are a few of the functionalities, you can have even more control by executing commands in the user's command prompt.

 ## Dependencies
 This program depends on multiple libraries for its functions.
-They are already included with the project.
+They are already included in this project.
 * [webcam-capture](https://github.com/sarxos/webcam-capture)
 * [MaxMind-DB-Reader-java 1.2.2](https://github.com/maxmind/MaxMind-DB-Reader-java)
 * [jnativehook 2.1.0](https://github.com/kwhat/jnativehook)